zsoltk/compose-router/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 ## What's this?
+Routing functionality for Jetpack Compose with back stack:

+- Helps to map your whole app structure on Compose, not just the UI parts
+- Branch on current routing and compose any other @Composable
+- Back stack saves the history of routing
-Routing functionality for Jetpack Compose with back stack.
-Can be integrated with automatic back press handling to go back in screen history.
+- Can be integrated with automatic back press handling to go back in screen history
+- Can be integrated with automatic scoped `savedInstanceState` persistence

 Compatible with version **0.1.0-dev03**